starrymedia/upticknetworkdocs/quickstart/run_node.md

 # Run a Node

-Configure and run an Uptick node {synopsis}
+Configure and run an Uptick node

 ## Pre-requisite Readings